 A mechanical engineer who later earned a Master’s degree in Automobile Design, Perini started his career as a freelance designer for such marques as Alfa Romeo, Fiat, and Ferrari before being hired on full-time in 1995 at Alfa Romeo’s Centro Stile in Milan.
 After building a reputation through stunning GTV and Spider concepts, Filippo was named as the Director of Exterior Design.
 However, he only served in the position for two years before having a short stint at Audi and finally moving on to his new home as Lamborghini’s Head of Exterior Design.
 Now the Director of the Lamborghini Centro Stile, Perini has penned many projects.
 They encompass the Gallardo LP 570-4 Superleggera, Reventon, Aventador and the more recent Urus concept.
 He continues pushing out designs that both bewilder and amaze.

 4. J. Mays

 Notable Contribution: 2005 Ford Mustang

-Though he’s since retired, the mark Mays left on the automobile design world is significant, as he once managed the designs of an astonishing eight vehicle brands, including Aston Martin, Ford, Jaguar, Land Rover, Lincoln, Mazda, Mercury and Volvo.
-He not only served as a Chief Designer, but also as a mentor to some of the best in the business, essentially resurrecting a struggling Ford by introducing critically acclaimed designs such as the Fiesta to the U.S. market.
+Though he’s since retired, the mark Mays left on the automobile design world is significant.
+He once managed the designs of an astonishing eight vehicle brands.
+That includes Aston Martin, Ford, Jaguar, Land Rover, Lincoln, Mazda, Mercury and Volvo.
+He not only served as a Chief Designer, but also as a mentor to some of the best in the business.
+Essentially, he has been crucial in resurrecting a struggling Ford.
+He did this by introducing critically acclaimed designs such as the Fiesta to the U.S. market.
 Yet, his really remarkable contributions include concept standouts that later became production models, from the 1991 Audi Avus which afterward became the Audi TT, to the 1994 VW Concept 1 that grew into the new Beetle.